soyart/notes/pages/Rust AArch64 microkernel.md

 			- Think of it as "emergency phonebook" for a particular EL
 			- When some exception happens, the CPU does not know where to jump to
 			- The CPU uses this to determine where to jump to when it's in a particular EL
-	- ## Assembly for the platform
+	- ## Boot assembly for the platform
 		- ### Rationale
-			- We want to run our Rust code in EL1, with a working stack pointers
+			- Rust requires a working stack at `sp` and a vbar table
+			- But Qemu does not configure that in EL1 for us
-			- This means we'll have to combine assembly with Rust, to prepare things for Rust when we're still down low
+			- This means we'll have to combine assembly with Rust, to prepare things for Rust right when QEMU hands over to us, when we're still down low, before all Rust comes
 		- Qemu loads our ELF, an exectuable version of our code
 		- Qemu hands over the CPU control to our code
+		- We set stack pointer
+			- Set `sp` to point to the top of 64K memory
+			- This is ok because our Rust kernel does not call many functions yet, so stack won't probably overflow
-		- We set stack pointer, and zero the BSS
+		- We zero the BSS
-			- This is done in a "loop", one word at a time
+			- This is done in a "loop" in ([`boot.S, L8-15`]((69dd1a60-ba37-412a-9079-e486f581201d))), one word at a time
-		- If we're not in EL1 already, drop from EL2 to EL1
+		- Drop from EL2 to EL1 (if we're not in EL1 already)
 			- Configure EL2 to "return" to EL1 (for the switch)
 			- Configure EL2 to not crash EL1 on some instructions (e.g. floating point)
 			- Initialize stuff for EL1 and "return" from EL2 to EL1
-		- We configure stuff in EL1
+		- We configure stuff in EL1 for Rust
 		- Based on the original blog post, we'll be implementing Qemu AArch64 boot process in https://github.com/bahree/rust-microkernel/blob/main/crates/arch_aarch64_virt/src/main.rs, which will "include" `boot.S` assembly
 	- `crates/arch_aarch64_virt/src/boot.S`
-		- Here's our assembly `boot.S` that prepares the system for our Rust microkernel
+		- Here's our assembly `boot.S` that prepares the system for our Rust microkernel running in EL1
+			- id:: 69dd1a60-ba37-412a-9079-e486f581201d
-			- ```asm
+			  ```asm
 			  .section .text.boot
 			  .global _start
 			  _start: